 - Ensure the program is displaying the appropriate day and time and is programmed to “run.”
 If you’re having a hard time overriding the setting, regulate the temperature with the up/down arrows and pressing the “hold” button.
-This will make the furnace to start if thermostat programming is causing trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees warmer than the temperature of the room.